How to Choose a Safe Motorcycle and Be a Safe Rider

 Which factors determine whether a bike fits you or not?
-Here are some tell-tale signs that a bike fits:
+Here are some tell-tale signs:

-- Can reach all shift levers with your feet
+- You can reach all shift levers with your feet

-- Have control of your bike when standing up in a stopped position
+- You have control of your bike when standing up in a stopped position

 For certain types of bikes – such as sports bikes – ergonomics and rider comfort is often an afterthought.
 However, brands are now using technology to ensure high speeds don’t mean low comfort levels.

-For example, Damon’s Hypersports all feature revolutionary Shift™ technology that allows riders to adjust their seat height and position at the touch of a button.
-This is a game changer for those who have a need for speed, but don’t want to sacrifice their comfort on longer journeys.
+For example, Damon’s HyperSports all feature revolutionary Shift™ technology that allows riders to adjust their footpegs and handlebars at the touch of a button.
+This is a game-changer for those who have a need for speed, but don’t want to sacrifice their comfort on longer journeys.

 If you want a safe motorcycle, make sure it’s the right height and size so that you are comfortable – these factors will increase your safety.